chrislaughlin/thedyslexicdeveloper/src/pages/do-you-even-babel-bro/index.md

 changed and ES6 is getting more and more support.

 If you have views on this or found this post helpful tweet me at [chrislaughlin](https://twitter.com/chrislaughlin)!

+**After writing and publishing this post I fould a very relevant post on the babel site [On Consuming (and Publishing) ES2015+ Packages](https://babeljs.io/blog/2018/06/26/on-consuming-and-publishing-es2015+-packages)**